5 Best South American Countries to Visit (On a Budget)

 Multi-day tours are popular through southwest Bolivia because not just the Salt Flats are worth seeing in this area of the country – you won’t want to miss the bright red Laguna Colorada with its flocks of flamingos, snowcapped mountains on the Chilean border, abandoned mining villages from Spanish colonization, and much more.
 They also include at least one full day on the Salt Flats.

 Make sure you get to stay in a salt hotel or hostel – Casa de Sal is one of the originals and worth a stay, if you don’t head out on a multi-day tour – most of these tours include a stay in one!

 Uyuni is most commonly accessed by bus from La Paz or San Pedro de Atacama, Chile, though I visited by traveling overland from northern Argentina.
-I started my tour of the Salt Flats in Tupiza, Bolivia and did the typical route backwards, a great option for travelers as well!
+I started my tour of the Salt Flats in Tupiza, Bolivia, and did the typical route backward, a great option for travelers as well!
 Either way, prepare for beauty.

 Lake Titicaca is the world’s highest navigable lake, and a beautiful natural attraction along the Peru- Bolivia border just a few hours north of La Paz.

 This stunning location had religious importance to the local indigenous populations – it’s considered the birthplace of the creator god who rose out of the lake to make the sun, stars, moon, and people.

 Here travelers can visit the many floating islands created by the Uros people out of reeds – check out this guide to visiting the floating islands in Lake Titicaca for the best way to visit.
 In addition, there are several archeological sites surrounding the lake that are worth a visit.

 Make sure to visit and spend a night on Isla del Sol in the middle of the lake – Hostal Challapamba is a great choice for a stay.